-The Office of Advancement, located at 20 Seneca St., is the hub for all events and activities involving alumni throughout the year.
-Alumni House staff will help you whenever you have a question about alumni activities.
+The Office of Advancement, located at 20 Seneca St., is the hub for all events and activities involving alums throughout the year.
+Staff will help you whenever you have a question about alum activities.

 BISHOP JOHN HENRY HOBART

 A portrait by John Paradise